pimmey/react-docs/README.md

 Check out [Sine Waves repository](https://github.com/isuttell/sine-waves) to learn more about how you can customise those.
 There's plenty of stuff you can change and don't forget about the background color modification via styles.

 ## Spinners
 You can change the spinner simply by changing the class of div inside of a `div.spinner-container`.
-You can choose from `spinner-*`, where *:
+You can choose from `spinner-*`, where `*` equals:
 - double-dot-in
 - dot-in
 - double-dot-stick